Winter Weather Preparedness

 - Sleet - Rain that turns to ice pellets before reaching the ground.
 Sleet also causes moisture on roads to freeze and become slippery.

 What is the best source of information about winter weather?
 NOAA Weather Radio is the prime alerting and critical information delivery system of the National Weather Service (NWS).
-Local TV stations, radio, web media outlets, and National Weather Service for the RU area provides numerous resource links.
+Local TV stations, radio, web media outlets, and National Weather Service for the Radford University area provides numerous resource links.
 Also check out the National Weather Service for regional weather information.
-Sign up for RU Alert to receive alerts for extreme conditions

 If you find yourself in a residence hall or campus buildings during a severe storm make sure it is okay to go or move to another building.
 Make sure you know where the building safe space is located if needed.
 If you have an emergency bag in your room make sure you have it close by and check the contents.